 Interview day determines whether you and EnMed make a good match.
 It is a chance for us to probe more deeply the information in your application, to learn more about the depth of your intellectual curiosity, and better understand your interest in medical innovation.

 Interviews for the EnMed medical education program are by invitation only and will be in-person for the 2023-24 application cycle.
 Interviews will take place over 15 weeks beginning in August and concluding in late January.
 EnMed interviews are conducted in person on Mondays.
 Applicants are reviewed by the School of Medicine Admissions Committee and ranked by the EnMed Track Selection Committee.

 We also want you to learn more about us because only you can determine whether EnMed’s curriculum and resources will best meet your personal educational needs and develop your talents.

 What time does your interview day start?

-EnMed interview day starts promptly at 9:00 a.m.
+EnMed interview day starts promptly at 8:00 a.m.
 Candidates are encouraged to arrive at least 15-20 minutes before the start time.
-Coffee and juice will be provided.
+Coffee, juice and light pastries will be provided.

 What time does your interview day end?

 The interview day concludes officially at 5:00 p.m., although other optional social events may be available.
 View orientation schedule here*.